How Justin Turner, Chris Taylor became soul of L.A.'s postseason surge

 LOS ANGELES -- There are hidden gems buried all over the baseball landscape, unrecognized talents and discarded bodies just looking for an opportunity, the chance to prove themselves, knowing that maybe all it takes is a tweak to your hitting mechanics and just enough confidence and you can become the driving force behind winning the first game of a World Series.

-Sometimes changing your bat can help as well.
+Sometimes changing your bat can help, as well.

-In 2013, Justin Turner was a Mets castoff.
-In 2016, Chris Taylor was unwanted by the Mariners.
-Now they've become the heart and soul of the Dodgers' postseason run.
+In 2013, Justin Turner was a New York Mets castoff.
+In 2016, Chris Taylor was unwanted by the Seattle Mariners.
+Now they've become the heart and soul of the Los Angeles Dodgers' postseason run.

-Taylor hit the first offering from Dallas Keuchel in the bottom of the first, ripping an 88-mph inside fastball out to left field for a 1-0 Dodgers lead.
+On Tuesday night, Taylor hit the first offering from the Houston Astros' Dallas Keuchel in the bottom of the first, ripping an 88 mph inside fastball out to left field for a 1-0 Dodgers lead.
 Turner stepped in against Keuchel in the sixth with the score tied and Taylor at first base following a two-out walk.

-After striking out in the first and fouling out in the fourth, Turner switched bats, going from a heavier 34½-ounce bat back to his usual 33½-ounce piece of lumber.
+After striking out in the first and fouling out in the fourth, Turner had switched bats, going from a heavier 34½-ounce bat back to his usual 33½-ounce piece of lumber.

 "Good thing I did," he said, "because I didn't get beat a third time."

-The first pitch was a cutter inside.
+The first pitch that Turner saw in the sixth was a cutter inside.
 Turner swung and missed at another inside cutter.
-The 1-1 pitch was a fastball low and way, just off the corner, the pitch Keuchel makes a living on against right-handers.
+The 1-1 pitch was a fastball, low and way, just off the corner, the pitch Keuchel makes a living on against right-handers.
 He wants you to chase it, pound it into the ground.
 Turner, so good at staying disciplined in the strike zone, took the pitch.
-Except umpire Phil Cuzzi called it a strike.
+Except that plate umpire Phil Cuzzi called it a strike.

-"I thought it was a ball from my perspective," said on-deck hitter Cody Bellinger, who said there was a little noise coming from the Dodgers dugout after the pitch.
-"In the heat of the moment you get excited, but you can't let it get to you, and Turner didn't."
+"I thought it was a ball from my perspective," said on-deck hitter Cody Bellinger, who said there was a little noise coming from the Dodgers' dugout after the pitch.
+"In the heat of the moment, you get excited, but you can't let it get to you, and Turner didn't."

-Turner looked back at Cuzzi.
 "Just asked Phil where he had that pitch," Turner said.
 "He said it was a good pitcher's pitch.
 I told him I thought it was a little low and off the plate.
 And that was it.
 You step out and you take a deep breath and regroup."

 He did exactly that, even though that pitch could have changed the outcome of the plate appearance.
 In 2017, after falling behind 1-2 in the count, batters hit .173 with a .506 OPS, but after the count reaches 2-1, they hit .254 with an .835 OPS.
 This is probably a good time, however, to point out that Turner led all major league hitters with a .279 average with two strikes.